 Maybe you’ve been eyeing up frozen bars on Pinterest, like one I made from one of those ebook sales – it had a grain-free crust, almond butter filling, and chocolate-coconut topping.
 We called them “frozen homemade Twix bars,” and they were definitely a treat!

-If you need popsicle molds, here’s where to find them, and use the coupon code STEWARDSHIP10 for 10% off your order.
+If you need popsicle molds, here’s where to find them.
 (Or you can use Dixie cups, but they’re not quite as convenient.)

 If you need a great recipe, you can browse or follow the pin board the folks at Mighty Nest share with me: Real Food Popsicle Recipes for Summer